 Our goal is to have you ready to go home after your hospital stay.
-After all, that is where we would all like to be!
 However, there may be occasions when you need to have further rehabilitation.
 Planning for discharge is important.
-We will work with you and your family to develop a discharge plan that will help you make discharge arrangements before surgery.
+We'll work with you and your family to develop a discharge plan that will help you make discharge arrangements before surgery.